dbak91/RdpOneClick/README.md

 Youtube    watch?v=VETpTN30J1Y

-## C# Source Notes
-**V3.2/V3.0**
-95% Visual Basic Human-developed, (assistance in stopping cmd pop ups) <br>
-100% C# LLM-Claude-converted.
-- First developed and ironed out behaviour in Visual Basic, then after realising dependencies and file size, the source code was forwarded to Claude LLM asking for conversion to C#.

-**V4.0**
-No assistance in using Windows.Automation actual code.
-A lot of Claude and GPT interaction to get the exe suitable and fast and still have Windows.Automation pulled into the project.
-(2-3hrs)

 ## Version differences
 #### V4.0
 The first NET 4.8 dependant version and the first version to automate the clicking by button name.